CLEANING UP THE MESS AFTER A SEWAGE BACKUP

 On a serious note, you should get the backup water cleaned immediately.
 The longer it stays in your house, the more your health will be at risk!

 While you were dealing with the sewage backup.
 You may also be wondering what the average cost of cleaning the sewage backup will be.

 The average sewer backup cleanup cost about $7 per square foot, excluding other factors that can impact the overall cost.

 The cost can rise up depending on the area of sewage, size of the area impacted, how long the spill sits, property damage and restoration, the material gets harmed due to the sewage backup.

 When dealing with a sewage backup, it's always best to call in professionals.
 There are some steps that you can take to ensure everyone's safety and to begin clean up after sewer backup, but leave it to the professionals to come in and get the job done correctly and safely.

 Here at Fischer Plumbing, we'll take on the job while giving you peace of mind knowing it's being done properly.

-Contact us today to see how we can help you and all your plumbing needs!
+If you’re in the Seattle area, contact us today to see how we can help you and all your plumbing needs!

 Sewage backup in the basement is usually due to a basement wall or floor failure.
 So, the best way to clean up sewage backup is to locate where the water is coming from.
 After that, pump out water and your sewage backup repair.

 Honestly, a sewer line backup makes a lot of mess.
 Sometimes, it can be an expensive problem, though.
 To start sewage backup cleanup, first you need to check for clogs, grease, or soap scum in bathtub drainage specifically.
 If you locate any issue, use a plunger to clear the clog or call a plumber if the plunger doesn't work.